 district, and Fort Hays

 Once you have been hired, contact the FHSU Licensure Office.
-You will be sent the KSDE Application (Form 9) and a plan of study will be created for you.
-Once the application materials have been returned to the Licensure Office, you will need to apply to the Graduate School or FHSU as a non-degree seeking undergraduate student, depending on the plan you choose.
+You will be sent directions for completing the KSDE Application (Form 9) and a Plan of Study will be created for you.
+Once the application materials have been returned to the Licensure Office, you will need to apply to the Graduate School.
+Once accepted to the Graduate School, you can then enroll for the applicable courses on your Plan of Study.

 Fort Hays State University is a partner for an alternative licensure grant called Project m-NET (Mobilizing National Educator Talent) with The Ohio State University for the purpose of recruiting recent college graduates and highly qualified mid-career professionals that desire to become fully licensed teachers.